usrbinr/motherduck/docs/llms.txt

 specific extensions or utilities that are aren’t readily accessible via this packages

-{md} pack simplifies these common database administration task with easy to understand syntax. {md} is built upon [DBI](https://dbplyr.tidyverse.org/) and returns a lazy DBI object so that you can further fully integrate your data with [dbplyr](https://dbplyr.tidyverse.org/)
+{motherduck} pack simplifies these common database administration task with easy to understand syntax. {motherduck} is built upon [DBI](https://dbplyr.tidyverse.org/) and returns a lazy DBI object so that you can further fully integrate your data with [dbplyr](https://dbplyr.tidyverse.org/)